tannercollin/t0url/README.md

 ## Description

-Command line pastebin.
+Command line URL shortener.

-This allows you to upload text notes from your command line or browser.
-A URL to the note is returned.
+This allows you to submit URLs from your command line or browser.
+A short URL is returned.

 ## Usage

 `<command> | curl -F 'url=<-' https://url.t0.vc`

-You can also upload from the web at [url.t0.vc](https://url.t0.vc).
+You can also submit from the web at [url.t0.vc](https://url.t0.vc).

 ## Example